Thickened fluids: Thickening amount

-Patients who have a restriction on thin liquids should avoid milk shakes, ice cream, popsicles, and Jell-O, as these melt into thin liquids in the mouth.

 Thickening agents

 There are multiple commercial thickeners on the market for thickening liquids.
 Vendors also offer pre-thickened liquids such as water, juice, and milk in individual serving sized cartons.
 Some commercial thickeners use modified maize starch, which helps support hydration and nutritional levels, while others use xanthan gum.

 Medical value

-There is no good evidence that thickening liquids reduces pneumonia in dysphagia (swallowing problems) and it may be associated with poorer hydration and with an adverse effect on quality of life.
+There is no good evidence that thickening liquids reduces pneumonia in dysphagia and it may be associated with poorer hydration and with an adverse effect on quality of life.
 Thicker consistencies may also be associated with pharyngeal residue and perhaps with an increased risk of severe pneumonia if aspirated.
-Concern has been expressed that patients receiving modified texture diets, such as thickened liquids are not receiving adequate information about the pros and cons and are not as result giving valid informed consent.
+Concern has been expressed that patients receiving modified texture diets, such as thickened liquids, are not receiving adequate information about these diets' pros and cons, and are therefore not giving valid informed consent.